 - Type ‘explorer.exe’ (without quotes) in the text box.

 - Move your mouse pointer to hover over ‘Ok’ and press the left mouse button.

 The group of icons to the right of the Start Menu Button is known Pinned items.
 By default (if the icon hasn’t been unpinned) you will see an icon represented with an image of a folder.

-If you place your mouse pointer over it and press the left mouse button, you will open Windows File Explorer.
+If you place your mouse pointer over it and press the left mouse button, you will open File Explorer.